usaid-mozambique/sismar/README.md

 # sismar <a href="https://usaid-mozambique.github.io/sismar/"><img src="man/figures/logo.png" align="right" height="120" alt="sismar website" /></a>

-Transform tabular export files from SISMA
+Create analytic datasets from MISAU tabular data

 ## Overview

-Efficient analysis of SISMA data requires transformation actions applied to the downloaded tabular dataframes.
-This includes pivoting from a wide to long format, clean up the data frame (e.g. removal of unnecessary variables, modification of data types, etc.) and engineering of features useful in analysis.
-This package provides a set functions and wrappers that perform these standardized actions generating data frames that analysts can use either within the R environment or export for analysis in other visualization solutions.
+Efficient analysis of tabular data exported from MISAU health information systems requires munging actions including pivoting, removal/coercion of variables, and engineering of data features useful in analysis.
+To this end, the sismar package provides a set of functions and wrappers helpful in preparing analytic datasets for use within the R environment or for export and analysis in alternative visualization solutions.

 ## Installation

-`sismar` is not on CRAN, so users will have to install it directly from [GitHub](https://github.com/usaid-mozambique/) using the code found below...
+`sismar` is not on CRAN, so users will have to install it directly from [GitHub](https://github.com/usaid-mozambique/) using the below code.

 ``` r